 Continuity plan summary

-Lincoln National Corporation (“LNC”) headquartered in Radnor, PA, is the parent corporation of, among others, The Lincoln National Life Insurance Company, First Penn-Pacific Life Insurance Company, Liberty Life Assurance Company of Boston, and Lincoln Life & Annuity Company of New York.
-LNC’s subsidiaries have offices located in Atlanta, GA; Concord, NH; Fort Wayne, IN; Greensboro, NC; Hartford, CT; Omaha, NE; Philadelphia, PA; Radnor, PA; Rolling Meadows, IL; Dover, NH; and Syracuse, NY.
+Lincoln National Corporation (“LNC”) headquartered in Radnor, PA, is the parent corporation of, among others, The Lincoln National Life Insurance Company, First Penn-Pacific Life Insurance Company, Lincoln Life Assurance Company of Boston, and Lincoln Life & Annuity Company of New York.
+LNC’s subsidiaries have offices located in Atlanta, GA; Boston, MA; Charlotte, Concord, NH; Fort Wayne, IN; Greensboro, NC; Hartford, CT; Omaha, NE; Philadelphia, PA; Phoenix, AZ; Radnor, PA; Rolling Meadows, IL; Dover, NH; and Syracuse, NY.
 Lincoln Financial Advisors Corporation, Lincoln Financial Distributors, Inc., and Lincoln Financial Securities Corporation have business locations throughout the USA.
 Unless the context otherwise implies, as used herein LNC refers to LNC and its subsidiaries.

 LNC is committed to safeguarding the interests of its clients and customers in the event of an emergency or significant business disruption ("SBD").
 LNC’s broad business continuity strategy is designed to enable LNC to meet its existing obligations to its clients and customers in the event of an emergency or SBD by safeguarding employees and property, making a financial and operational assessment, recovering and resuming operations, protecting LNC’s books and records, and allowing customers to conduct business.